Unused COVID shots piling up in Japan amid slow rollout

 “It’s not very transparent in terms of what’s going on,” said Jindai, who is still waiting for a second shot.

-Representatives for AstraZeneca and Kono's office declined to comment on the NHK report on approval timeline.
-Takeda Pharmaceutical Co (4502.T), which is handling imports of Moderna's vaccine, did not immediately respond.
+Representatives for AstraZeneca and Kono’s office declined to comment on the NHK report on approval timeline.
+Takeda Pharmaceutical Co, which is handling imports of Moderna’s vaccine, did not immediately respond.

 Our Standards: The Thomson Reuters Trust Principles.